Naturhistoriska/BIOinfo-course/README.md

 <https://github.com/Naturhistoriska/CSB.git>.
 Expect some changes between this
 local copy and the original [CSB repository](https://github.com/CSB-book/CSB).

-To clone this repository, including the CSB submodule, use this coomand:
+To clone the BIOinfo-course repository, including the CSB submodule, use this command:

     git clone --recurse-submodules https://github.com/Naturhistoriska/BIOinfo-course.git